draperlaboratory/cbat_tools/wp/plugin/README.md

 - `--wp-debug=[z3-solver-stats|z3-verbose|constrain-stats|eval-constraint-stats]
   or some comma delimited combination`.
-If set, debug will print the various debugging statistics, including information and statistics for Z3's solver, global_param, constr.t, and expression-lists when calling eval.
+If set, debug will print the various debugging statistics, including information and statistics for Z3's solver, Z3's verbosity-level, constr.t, and expression-lists when calling eval.
 These can also be called with the key-words: z3-solver-stats, z3-verbose, constraint-stats and eval-constraint-stats respectively.
 If the flag is not called, it defaults to printing none of them.